 In 2017, the import market share for Canada's steel products remained mostly unchanged in the majority of Canada's top 10 export destinations for which data are available.
 The share of imports from Canada in the United States, Mexico and New Zealand decreased by less than 1.5 percentage points.
-At the same time, import shares in India and Brazil increased by 0.1 percent while in China and import shares Japan remained constant relative to 2016.
-Only Sri Lanka had a notable increase in the share of steel imports from Canada (up 2 percentage points from 2016).
+At the same time, import shares in India and Brazil increased by 0.1 percent while in China and Japan import shares remained constant relative to 2016.
+Only Sri Lanka had a notable increase in the share of steel imports from Canada (up 2 Data unavailable for Bangladesh 2016-2017 and for Pakistan for 2017. percentage points from 2016).